Welcome and thanks for stopping by.

 For a long time I have suffered with anxiety and social phobias and, as a result, missed out on doing many of the things that I enjoy, one of which is going to the races.

-In January of this year, that’s just what I did.
+In January of 2019, that’s just what I did.
 And Altior was the catalyst in my decision.
 I had seen him race so many times on the TV, only to kick myself for not being there.
 This time, I was determined to go.
 So off I went on my own, to Ascot, for the first time.
 The one tweet I sent as I started out on my journey that day, was, unbeknown to me at that time, the start of